chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 base did not compile (usig the widely-available rpcgen tool).

-* The file does not include a definition of the ACL2_OK or ACL3_OK constants used in definitions of the result unions.
+* The file does not include a definition of the ACL2_OK or ACL3_OK constants used in definitions of result unions.

 * The file does not include definitions of NFS protocol elements that are shared with the NFSACL protocol, such as fhandle_t and